Supplemental income is money that is earned above and beyond a person’s “regular” income, which, for most people, is earned through working a job.

 3. Establishing an Emergency Savings Account

-It is commonly suggested that emergency savings accounts should contain three to six months’ worth of expenses.
-So, add those monthly bills up and multiply by three—and also by four, five, and six.
+It is commonly suggested that emergency savings accounts should contain 3-6 months’ worth of expenses.
+So, add those monthly bills up and multiply by three — and also by four, five, and six.
 This gives a range of the rainy-day fund’s goal.
-How quickly could this goal be reached if all side gig funds went into the account?
-If half of it did?

 4. Saving and Investing

-This can include saving for personal goals, from a down payment on a house to a vacation fund, and from college expenses for the children to saving for retirement.
+You could save or invest your extra money!
+This can include saving for personal goals, from a down payment on a house to a vacation fund, and or for retirement.
 What’s important is to prioritize how it makes sense to use extra money being earned and then save and invest to help meet those goals.
+How you save or invest that money would be up to you, but you could look at some common investment choices including stocks, bonds, mutual funds, and alternative investments, and more.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.